jhorology/nks-presets-collection/README.md

  2. Contributed from Kymeia@NI Forum.
  3. Temporary build.
 Parameter mapping is not optimized yet.
  4. Based on [tomduncalf/ubermap](https://github.com/tomduncalf/ubermap)
- 5. custom build options are available, see $.LuSH101.buildOpts in gulpfile.coffee.
+ 5. Custom build options are available, see $.buildOpts in tasks/lush101.coffee.

 ## Build Instructions